MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ## Installing a preview version

 Preview releases of PowerShell 7 install to `$env:ProgramFiles\PowerShell\7-preview` so they can be run side-by-side with non-preview releases of PowerShell.
-PowerShell 7.4 will be the next preview release.
+PowerShell 7.4 is the next preview release.

 ## Upgrading an existing installation

 For best results when upgrading, you should use the same install method you used when you first installed PowerShell.
 Each installation method installs PowerShell in a different location.
-If you are not sure how PowerShell was installed, you can compare the installed location with the package information in this article.
+If you aren't sure how PowerShell was installed, you can compare the installed location with the package information in this article.
 If you installed via the MSI package, that information appears in the **Programs and Features** Control Panel.

 > [!NOTE]
 > When upgrading, PowerShell won't upgrade from an LTS version to a non-LTS version.
 It only
-> upgrades to the latest version of LTS, for example, from 7.2.3 to 7.2.7.
+> upgrades to the latest version of LTS, for example, from 7.2.3 to 7.2.8.
 To upgrade from an
 > LTS release to a newer stable version or the next LTS, you need to install the new version with
 > the MSI for that release.
 >
-> When the installed version is not an LTS version, PowerShell upgrades to the latest stable
+> When the installed version isn't an LTS version, PowerShell upgrades to the latest stable
 > version.

 ## Deploying on Windows 10 IoT Enterprise